grpappalardo/geopandas-migration-tutorial/README.md

 !pip install GeoPandas
 ```

-Next, import several other useful and realted packages.
+Next, import several other useful and related packages.

 ```
 import numpy as np